prolike/prolike.io/_events/code-cafe-march_en.md

 show-on-list: true
 ---

 We will do it again!
 We are going to repeat the success!
-So come join us for a day of CoDe.

-The event is sponsored by Prolike so it’s free to attend.
-Light breakfast, coffee during the day and lunch included.
-We might even go for a beer or two in the evening.
+Last time, we learned a lot, and we made a bunch of new friends.
+This time around we urge you to suggest some interesting and challenging issues to collaborate on.
+So regardless if you are a front or back ender bring your issues and let us solve them together.
+{: .kicker}

 ### Come with a topic

-The theme is Jam-stack.
-Read more about [here](/anything/we-re-jammin)

 Once again we have made a [Github repo](https://github.com/code-cafes/code-cafe-mar20/issues){: target="_blank"} containing the issues we are goin to look at.
 It's Open Source - You can suggest your own topic!

 The more you contribute to the planning: suggest topics, comment topics, indicate your interests… The better we’ll be prepared.

+The event is sponsored by Prolike so it’s free to attend.
+Light breakfast, coffee during the day and lunch included.
+We might even go for a beer or two in the evening.

 ### So, what is a CoDe Café?